Harini-Pavithra/Resources/README.md

 35. Safer Internet: https://1.1.1.1/
 36. How to Google like a pro: https://www.freecodecamp.org/news/how-to-google-like-a-pro-10-tips-for-effective-googling/
 37. SkillUp courses: https://in.skillup.online/
+38. How to improve Problem solving skills: https://amymhaddad.com/how-to-get-better-at-solving-programming-problems

 ## Website for remote work: